Cardinal and ordinal numbers up to ten are written out in non-technical text.

-Notes to tables or figures are generally set as superscript letters in alphabetical sequence (or as note symbols in the sequence *, †, ‡, §, #) according to the position of the note in the table or figure.
-Notes to word tables are generally set as superscript numbers.
-The order of lettering or numbering follows the English reading pattern: left to right, top to bottom.
+Notes to tables or figures are not numbered in sequence with notes to text.
+They are generally set as superscript letters in alphabetical sequence or as note symbols in the sequence *, †, ‡, §, #.
+The order of the note placement follows the English reading pattern: left to right, top to bottom.

 Distinguish between numbers with adjectives and possessive numbers with nouns.

 Numbers with an adjective take no apostrophe; the number modifies the adjective that follows.
 Examples:

 Possessive numbers with a noun take an apostrophe; the apostrophe can be replaced with "of."
 Examples:

 Generally, use symbols for currency units.
 Use words in casual or colloquial contexts.
 Amounts usually take singular verb.